lyra-labs/poc-w3c-webpayments/README.md

 ## Demo

-An online demo will be available very shortly.
+An online demo is available at <https://demostore-webpaymentapi-demo.lyra-labs.fr>.

 ## Installation